 For all intents and purposes, both Spaniards and Russians share a root in ancient Indo-European heritage, yet they couldn’t be more different from each other.
 A Russian claiming the heroic lineage of El Cid, or a Spaniard taking pride in the reforms of Peter the Great, would come across as odd.
 The only two categories of identification they share are a historically broad religion with significant variety and race.

-Nonetheless, this race is globally threatened—not only by below-replacement birthrates but also by the mass invasion of foreign interlopers across Western civilization.
+Nonetheless, this race is globally threatened—not only by below-replacement birthrates but also by the mass migration of foreign interlopers across Western civilization.
 It should be noted, however, that Western birthrates would likely be less of an issue without mass migration, as global fertility rates are collapsing everywhere, including in East Asia, South America, the Middle East and North Africa, and India.

 If you are a Canadian born at any point in the Post-WWII era, you have been subjected to varying degrees of liberal "Cultural Mosaic" propaganda.
-This narrative exploits the historic presence of three British Isles ethnic groups (which had already been intermixing for millennia) and the predominantly Norman French settlers to justify the unprecedented mass migration of people from the Third World into Canada.
-This process only began in earnest in the 1990s before accelerating rapidly in the 2010s.
+This narrative exploits the historic presence of three British Isles ethnic groups and the predominantly Norman French settlers to justify the unprecedented mass migration of people from the third world into Canada.
+While Lester B. Pearson’s immigration reform in 1967 was the catalyst, this process only truly began in the 1980s before accelerating rapidly in the 2010s.

 The evidence is clear.
 In 2021, just four years ago, 72.7% of the entire Canadian population was not just White, but Anglo-Canadian and French-Canadian, representing an overwhelming presence compared to visible minorities and other White ethnic groups, such as the small populations of Germans and Ukrainians.

-But what is less known is that Anglo-Canadians are just as ethnically homogeneous as the Québécois, from Nova Scotia to British Columbia.
-Anglo-Canadian identity emerged from Loyalist Americans in the 1750s, beginning with the New England Planters in Nova Scotia—“continentals” with a culture distinct from both England and the emergent Americans.
+Anglo-Canadian identity emerged from Loyalist Americans in the 1760s, though settlement of Canada would begin earlier with New England Planters in Nova Scotia.
+Loyalist Americans were “continentals” with a culture distinct from both England and the emergent revolutionary Americans.
 After the American Revolutionary War, they marched north with indomitable purpose, like Aeneas and the Trojans, to rebuild their Dominion.
 Author Carl Berger, in his influential work The Sense of Power: Studies in the Ideas of Canadian Imperialism, demonstrates that the descendants of Loyalists were the one ethnic group that nurtured “an indigenous British Canadian feeling.”
 The following passage from Berger’s work is worth citing:

 The centennial arrival of the loyalists in Ontario coincided with the fiftieth anniversary of the incorporation of the City of Toronto and, during a week filled with various exhibitions, July 3 was set aside as ‘Loyalist Day.’
 On the morning of that day the platform erected at the Horticultural Pavilion was crowded with civic and ecclesiastical dignitaries and on one wall hung the old flag presented in 1813 to the York Militia by the ladies of the county.
 Between stirring orations on the significance of the loyalist legacy, injunctions to remain faithful to their principles, and tirades against the ancient foe, patriotic anthems were sung and nationalist poetry recited.
 ‘Rule Britannia’ and If England to Herself Be True were rendered ‘in splendid style’ and evoked ‘great enthusiasm.’
 ‘A Loyalist Song,’ ‘Loyalist Days,’ and ‘The Maple Leaf Forever,’ were all beautifully sung

-The 60,000 Loyalist Americans, who arrived in two significant waves, were soon bolstered by mass settlement from the British Isles.
+60,000 Loyalist Americans arrived in two significant waves, and were soon bolstered by mass settlement from the British Isles.
 However, British settlers assimilated into the Loyalist American culture rather than imposing a British identity on the new Canadians.
 The first major wave of British settlers after the Loyalists primarily consisted of the Irish.
-Before Confederation in 1867, approximately 850,000 Irish immigrants settled in Canada.
+Before Confederation in 1867, approximately 850,000 Irish settled in Canada.
 Between 1790 and 1815, an estimated 6,000 to 10,000 settlers, mainly from the Scottish Highlands and Ireland, also made their way to Canada.

 Another large-scale migration occurred between 1815 and 1867, bringing approximately 1 million settlers from Britain to Canada, specifically to Ontario, Nova Scotia, and New Brunswick.
-New Brunswick was carved out from the larger province of Nova Scotia to make room for the influx of Loyalists.
-During this time, settlers from England, Scotland, and Ireland intermingled and assimilated into the growing Anglo-Canadian culture.
-Scottish immigrants, who constituted 10–15% of this wave, primarily spoke Gaelic upon arrival but adopted English as they integrated.
+The province of New Brunswick having been originally carved out from the larger province of Nova Scotia to make room for the influx of Loyalists.
+During this time, settlers from England, Scotland, and Ireland intermingled, religious differences softened, and assimilated into the growing Anglo-Canadian culture.
+Some Scottish immigrants, who constituted 10–15% of this wave, spoke Gaelic upon arrival but adopted English as they integrated.

 A common misconception among Canadians is that Canada "was a colony" of Britain, subordinate to, or a "vassal state."
 This is wrong.
 Canadians were the British, in North America.
 There were no restrictions on what Canadians could or could not do in their own Dominion.
 From the first wave of Loyalists onward, Canadians were regularly involved in politics and governance, actively participating in shaping the nation.

 It’s no coincidence that, once rediscovered, the Arms of Canada exploded in popularity as the emblem of Canadian nationalists.
 Unlike more controversial symbols that appeal to pan-White racial unity, such as the Sonnenrad or Celtic cross, the Arms of Canada resonate as a distinctly Canadian icon, deeply rooted in the nation’s true heritage and history—a heritage that cannot be bought, sold, or traded away.
 This is an immutable bloodline stretching into the ancient past.
-If culture is downstream from race, and deeper still, ethnicity, then Canadian culture, values, and identity are fundamentally tied not just its race, but its ethnic composition.
-The ethnos defines the ethos.
-Canadians are not as receptive to the abstract idea of White nationalism for the same reason Europeans aren't—because they possess a cohesive ethnic identity, unlike most White Americans.

 This is bad news for those who believe that a piece of paper, magic dirt, or mere adherence to values can define a person’s identity.
 The very word nationality is derived from nation, which is fundamentally defined as a group of people who share common descent.
 The word nation originates from the Latin term natio, which comes from the verb nascor, nasci, natus meaning “to be born.”